There are many new people tuning in every day who don't know that.

 But there's nobody involved here with any sense that doesn't want to stop this leak.

-If the top kill method had worked, then he'd be able to lay claim to something.
+If the top-kill method had worked, then he'd be able to lay claim to something.

 We were all deceived.

-Uh he's not keeping it going.
+He's not keeping it going.

-He really is impotent here.
+He really is impotent here regarding this.

 There's nothing he can do.